LanternYing/WSRec/Biased_MF/readme.txt

 ----------------------------------------------------------------------------
-README file for PMF
+README file for Biased_MF
 ----------------------------------------------------------------------------

 Author: Jamie Zhu <jimzhu@GitHub><jmzhu AT cse.cuhk.edu.hk>
-Last updated: 2014/10/12.
+Last updated: 2014/12/16.

-This package implements a QoS prediction approach, probabilistic matrix factorization (PMF), which has been employed as a baseline approach for comparison in the existing work [Zheng et al., TSC'13]
+This package implements a baseline QoS prediction approach, biased matrix factorization (Biased_MF, or Biased SVD), which has been employed as a baseline approach for comparison in the existing work [Zheng et al., SCC'14]

 ----------------------------------------------------------------------------
 Reference and citation